openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 5. As a device administrator, I can specify application-specific logic with which the device will verify a successful upgrade and roll back the upgrade automatically if verification fails.
-6. As a device administrator, I have control over the operating system running under MicroShift.
+6. As a device administrator, I have control over the operating system running under MicroShift and can install kernel drivers, other applications, agents, etc. easily.

 ### Goals